Edward Rodes

 Sir Edward Rodes (c.
 1600 – 19 February 1666), also called Edward Rhodes, of Great Houghton, Yorkshire, served as High Sheriff of Yorkshire and colonel of horse under Cromwell; he was also a member of Cromwell's privy council, sheriff of Perthshire, and represented Perth in the parliaments of 1656–8 and 1659–1660.
-Sir Edward's sister Elizabeth was third wife and widow of Thomas Wentworth, 1st Earl of Strafford.
+Rodes' sister Elizabeth was third wife and widow of Thomas Wentworth, 1st Earl of Strafford.